 - Elle raising her hand and rebutting Warner?
 ALSO REAL.
 Here, she’s playing the classic role of “Devil’s Advocate.”
 Class just wouldn’t be the same without them…

 I will say, the classrooms from these scenes look pretty real.
-The HLS 1L rooms are larger and in a distinct horse-shoe shape, but they’re also set up in ascending tiers.
+The Harvard 1L rooms are larger and in a distinct horse shoe shape, but they’re also set up in ascending tiers.
 And the blackboards in every room are super accurate – that’s a signature feature of HLS!
 However, the prevalence of computers struck me as odd.
-I was only allowed to use a laptop in two of my nine 1L courses, and I doubt they were more tech-accepting in 2004.
+I was only allowed to use a laptop in two of my nine first-year courses, and I doubt they were more accepting of technology in 2004.

 Related to the classroom scenes, there’s the classic library scene where Elle is rejected from Vivian and Warner’s study group (EVEN THOUGH she brought muffins like a real team player: https://www.youtube.com/watch?v=70sliBu8sE4)

-Study groups and assigning outlines are real!
+Study groups and assigning outlines are real.
 An “outline” is a giant compilation of all the doctrines, cases and notes from the semester, and it’s used to tie the class together when prepping for exams.
-A “study group” is just an informal group of people that gather to go over outlines, take practice tests, and just generally review prior to finals.
+A “study group” is an informal group of students who gather to discuss outlines, take practice tests, and review prior to finals.

-While all of that is real, Vivian’s rejection of Elle is not; her protest that “outlines were already assigned” is a weak excuse, and I can’t see anyone being so outright nasty to a fellow classmate.
-As I’ve said before, HLS is much more collaborative than I expected (as shown later in the movie).
+While all of that is accurate, Vivian’s rejection of Elle is not real; her protest that “outlines were already assigned” is a weak excuse, and I can’t see anyone being so outright nasty to a fellow classmate.
+As I’ve said in previous posts, HLS is much more collaborative than I expected (as shown later in Legally Blonde).
 Also, the outfits?
-No chance – we’re strictly in jeans and sweats to study.
-But the muffins are REAL REAL REAL.
-The key to successful studying is (and always will be) snacks!!
+Not real – in fact, I’ll elevate that to no chance.
+Law students are strictly in jeans and/or sweats to study.
+But the muffins are real – the key to successful studying is, and always will be, snacks!!

-The ONE bone I have to pick with the school scenes is that the movie glossed over first semester exams!!!
-The whole point of outlining is to study for The Test, which is the most stressful part of the entire 1L experience.
+The ONE bone I have to pick with these school scenes is that the movie glossed over first semester exams!
+The whole point of outlining is to study for The Final, which is the most stressful part of the 1L experience.

 Opportunities at HLS, competitive?
-REAL.
-In the movie, Elle applies for (and gets!) an internship with one of her professors to work on actual cases for him.
-First of all, this particular opportunity is NOT REAL – as discussed a little later, 1Ls generally don’t have enough knowledge to take on real cases (especially not halfway through their first semester).
-However, certain student organizations do allow 1Ls to get hands-on experience, and some professors will take them on as research assistants.
-Other opportunities – like the Harvard Law Review, chance to be in certain clinics and on student government, etc – require a full application, interview, and sometimes a try-out.
+Real.
+In the movie, Elle applies for (and gets!) an internship with one of her professors.
+First of all, this particular opportunity is not real – as discussed a little later, 1Ls generally don’t have enough knowledge to take on real cases (especially not halfway through their first semester).
+However, certain student organizations do allow 1Ls to get hands-on experience, and some professors will take on 1Ls as research assistants.
+Other opportunities – like the Harvard Law Review, chance to be in certain clinics and on student government, etc – require a full application, interview, and sometimes a try-out before your 2L year.

-All that said, I HIGHLY doubt anyone has ever submitted a pink, scented application!
+All that aside, I HIGHLY doubt anyone has ever submitted a scented pink application!

 OUTSIDE HLS (Real)

-First, the incredible Neptune’s Beauty Nook, where Elle befriends Paulette and routinely gets her nails done, is NOT REAL.
-(A tragedy – if I ever have a ton of money to start a business, I’m opening a Neptune’s Beauty Nook in Cambridge, MA).
+First, the incredible Neptune’s Beauty Nook, where Elle befriends Paulette and routinely gets her nails done, is not real.
+(A tragedy – if I ever have a ton of money to start a business, I’m opening a Neptune’s Beauty Nook in Cambridge).
 However, self-care IS a huge part of getting through 1L!
 Luckily, I have my own Paulette in the form of an incredible girl that I see routinely for dermaplaning.

 Second, Legally Blonde shows a couple scenes of Elle missing wedding dress shopping with her friends, leaving late from the library, and sitting in her dorm room with books and pages spread everywhere.
-I think that’s very real; as a 1L, your life is absolutely dedicated to just getting through each week.
-Obviously you’re still human – you have to take time for yourself and fun, non-school activities.
+That depiction is very real; as a 1L, your life is dedicated to getting through each week.
+Obviously, you’re still human – you have to take time for yourself and fun, non-school activities.
 But travel and fun activities are definitely limited during the first year of law school.

 IN THE COURTROOM (Not real!)

-Okay, I would be remiss if i didn’t discuss the Infamous Courtroom Scene.
-It’s a little longer, but a MUST watch: https://www.youtube.com/watch?v=uvrHS7KdZ64.
+Okay wait – I would be remiss if i didn’t discuss the infamous courtroom scene from Legally Blonde.
+It’s a little long but a MUST watch: https://www.youtube.com/watch?v=uvrHS7KdZ64.

 OVERALL (fairly accurate!)

-Overall thoughts?
-Not too shabby, Legally Blonde!
+After going through it myself – overall impression of Legally Blonde?
+Not too shabby!
 I’d say the class/school scenes are pretty accurate, as well as Elle’s transition from totally uncomfortable to realizing that she deserves to be at Harvard Law.
-Every 1L goes through that “imposter” phase – I certainly did – and Elle accurately represents all of us in that respect.
+Every new law student goes through an “imposter” phase (I certainly did!) and Elle accurately represents that aspect.

-Of course, the courtroom scene (like all good legal dramas) is completely unrealistic, and I was sad to learn that the movie was filmed in California!
+Of course, the courtroom scene is completely unrealistic and I was sad to learn that the movie was filmed in California!
 But that doesn’t diminish my admiration for the ole Bend ‘n Snap, or the fashion major who inspired so many young women to attend law school.
-Xoxo Elle – we will always love you & your hair care knowledge.
+Xoxo Elle – we will always love you & your hair care knowledge!